-The National Capital Commission (NCC) will be offering a shuttle from the Byward Market to Gatineau Park so you can catch the fall foliage in all its glory.
+The National Capital Commission (NCC) will once again be offering a shuttle from downtown Ottawa to Gatineau Park so you can catch the fall foliage in all its glory.

 Each year, OAW explores a different theme related to architecture and design in Ottawa in a way that is engaging for professionals in the field and approachable to the general public.
 For this year, the event’s 29th edition, the theme is Beyond 150 — “technically beautiful” yet?